Ebenezer-Subhas/AWS-Snowflake-Spotify-Pipeline/README.md

 # AWS-Snowflake-Spotify-Pipeline
 In this project, I have built an ETL(Extract, Transform, Load) pipeline using Spotify API on AWS and Snowflake.
-The pipeline will retrieve data from Spotify API To Amazon s3 bucket, transform the data using lamda functions to a desired format, and load it into loaded into Snowflake Database using its Serverless feature called Snowpipe.
+The pipeline will retrieve data from Spotify API To Amazon s3 bucket, transform the data using lamda functions to a desired format using AWS lambda functions, and load it into Snowflake Database using its Serverless feature called Snowpipe.

 ## Serverless Services used in AWS and Snowflake: